davejbarnes/random/README.md

 #   }
 ```

-I'll get around to writing proper docs for it, but if you're familiar with Python it hopefully makes sense when you read the code.
-I use it in my project 'pyngctl' (which is also why I started writing it) which is a command line tool for interacting with Nagios and CheckMK. **Note** I know there's a standard module for Python for *arg*ument *pars*ing ;)
+I use it in my project 'pyngctl' (which is also why I started writing it) which is a command line tool for interacting with Nagios and CheckMK. **Note** I know there's a standard module for Python for *arg*ument *pars*ing ;).
+There's a **readme.md** in that repo, but if you're familiar with Python it hopefully makes sense when you read the code.

 ##### djtable
 I wrote this because I wanted an easy way to display CSV data in a terminal as a table.
 It takes input from STDIN and tries to display the data as a table.
 Arguments allow you to specify the delimiter, whether to make the first row a header, the last row a footer and also the style.
 A minimum and maximum number of rows needed to determine the maximum column widths have defaults but can also be specified.